wetherc/phorge-docker/BASIC-CONFIG.md

 # Basic Configuration

-For most basic setups, you can use environment variables to configure the Phabricator image to your liking.
+For most basic setups, you can use environment variables to configure the Phorge image to your liking.
 This works well with tools like `docker-compose`.

 A full list of all available environment variables can be found in the [Full Environment Variable List](ENV-LIST.md).